neverinfamous/R2-Manager-Worker/README.md

 ## 🎯 Why It Exists

-Cloudflare's dashboard lacks full-featured R2 file management capabilities.
+Cloudflare's dashboard lacks the full-featured R2 file management capabilities.
 This tool provides a self-hosted alternative for developers and enterprises wanting:

 - Complete control over R2 buckets with advanced file operations
 - Seamless SSO integration via GitHub (or other identity providers)